 Foo Dog on Thigh

 Another example of a Foo Dog that is more cat like than dog.
-Notice how lifelike this nose is on this partyicular Foo Dog tattoo!
+Notice how lifelike this nose is on this particular Foo Dog tattoo!

 Human Foo Dog